-Lung cancer is a cancer that forms in tissues of the lung.
-Usually in the cells lining air passages
+Cancer that forms in tissues of the lung - usually in the cells lining air passages

 Age-Related Causes of Death in Women |